On our Proxmox cluster we have configured an NFS server on a VM, and for that we have used three virtual disks:

 - A 3 GB virtual disk using QCOW2 format, on our

-storage, for the OS, which we formatted using EXT4. - A 1 GB virtual disk using RAW format, on our
+localstorage, for the OS, which we formatted using EXT4. - A 1 GB virtual disk using RAW format, on our

-storage, for the swap. - A 100 GB virtual disk using a block device (ZVOL), on our
+localstorage, for the swap. - A 100 GB virtual disk using a block device (ZVOL), on our

-storage, for the data, mounted on/srv/nfs
+zfspoolstorage, for the data, mounted on/srv/nfs.

-, respectively, and are mounted using UUID in the /etc/fstab
+Inside the VM, these disk correspond to /dev/sda, /dev/sdb and /dev/sdc, respectively, and are mounted using UUID in the /etc/fstab file.

 Eventually, the time to extend a disk will come.
-Extending a ZFS volume differs from extending a virtual disk in qcow2
+Extending a ZFS volume differs from extending a virtual disk in qcow2 or raw format.
+Moreover, having a partition table will involve partition math.

 ZFS volume #